junxit/us-congress-bills-116/bill.md

 >   - **(2)** developing tools to help utilities and communities ensure the continuous delivery of electricity to critical facilities;
 >   - **(3)** developing tools to improve coordination between utilities and relevant Federal agencies to enable communication, information-sharing, and situational awareness in the event of a physical or cyber-attack on the electric grid;
 >   - **(4)** developing technologies and capabilities to withstand and address the current and projected impact of the changing climate on energy sector infrastructure, including extreme weather events and other natural disasters;
->   - **(5)** developing technologies capable of early detection of deteriorating electrical equipment on the transmission and distribution grid, including detection of spark ignition causing wildfires and risks of vegetation contact; and
+>   - **(5)** developing technologies capable of early detection of malfunctioning electrical equipment on the transmission and distribution grid, including detection of spark ignition causing wildfires and risks of vegetation contact;
->   - **(6)** assessing upgrades and additions needed to energy sector infrastructure due to projected changes in the energy generation mix and energy demand.
+>   - **(6)** assessing upgrades and additions needed to energy sector infrastructure due to projected changes in the energy generation mix and energy demand; and
+>   - **(7)** upgrading tools used to estimate the costs of outages longer than 24 hours.
+>   - **(8)** developing tools and technologies to assist with the planning, safe execution of, and safe and timely restoration of power after emergency power shut offs, such as those conducted to reduce risks of wildfires started by grid infrastructure.
 > - **(c)** *Eligible entities* The entities eligible to receive grants under this section include—
 >   - **(1)** an institution of higher education;
 >   - **(2)** a nonprofit organization;